Ganesh9812/devTinderBackend/README.md

 jwt token
 json web token
-very secret token with secret information in it this can contain special information see how we can create and use this jwt token
+very secret token with secret information in it like how logged in, user id is stored in the token this can contain special information see how we can create and use this jwt token